Choose the health content that’s right for you, and get it delivered right in your inbox.

 6. Vision Exam

 Even if you have 20/20 vision, eye exams can be a healthy step to ensure you can see well for longer.
-If you have an ophthalmologist, they should be familiar with your eye health and any changes in your vision.
-Ask them how often you should come in for a vision exam.
-If you don’t have an eye doctor, you can also ask your primary care physician at your annual physical about vision tests and when you should get them.
+You can ask your primary care physician at your annual physical about vision tests and when you should get them.